vzeizer/PyTorch/README.md

 -Use a mapping of categories to real names: python predict.py input checkpoint --category_names cat_to_name.json -Use GPU for inference: python predict.py input checkpoint --gpu

+## What to Install?

+1. Python
+2. NumPy
+3. matplotlib
+4. pytorch
+5. PIL
+6. seaborn

 ## Content of the files:

+1. Image Classifier Project (1).html: the html of the Jupyter notebook file of the project;
+2. predict.py: predicts a flower based on a given architecture;
+3. train.py: train a model to classify flowers;
+4. Rubrics_project2.pdf: rubrics of the project according to Udacity.

 ## MIT License